Most pregnant women don’t even think about their baby’s amniotic fluid levels, until their healthcare provider tells them it could be a problem.

 But what does this mean for a mother and her unborn baby?

-This article has been designed to explain everything you need to know in simple terms, should the topic of amniotic fluid levels be put on the table.
+This article will explain everything you need to know in simple terms, in case the topic of amniotic fluid levels comes up in the future.

-Within days of an egg being fertilised, the amniotic sac begins to form and fill with fluid.
+Within days of an egg being fertilized, the amniotic sac begins to form and fill with fluid.

-This fluid is clear and pale straw-coloured, and is initially created from the mother’s plasma (pale yellow liquid component of blood).
+At the beginning of pregnancy, the amniotic fluid is initially created from the mother’s plasma, the pale yellow liquid component of blood.

-In the second trimester proteins, carbohydrates, lipids and urea are present, which aid in the growth of the baby.
+In the second trimester, proteins, carbohydrates, lipids, and urea are present; these aid in the baby’s growth.